stevenlriv/homebase-react-mvp/README.md

     - house listing infrastructure {check-in, check-out house management}
     - membership infrastructure and description on the user page {charge for Wifi, etc in their billing}
     - Cleaning service request on the app {simple backend for cleaner}
+    - -- The user will need to make the payment, before the cleanup can be performed
     - /my-homebase
     - /profile
     - admin page to add new listings; {admin.renthomebase.com}